 The most CPU intensive task in Adobe Premiere Pro is rendering your files once all your edits are complete.
 This is a highly multi-threaded process so a CPU that emphasizes cores over speed will work best here.
 This means choosing a CPU with at least 12-cores.
-Intel’s i7 6800K with 6 cores running at 3.4GHz is a good choice.
+Intel’s i9 10920X with 12 cores running at 3.5GHz is a good choice.

 You will get better performance with more cores, however Adobe Premiere Pro’s rendering efficiency starts to drop off after 12 cores.
 For example, the 18-core Intel 10980XE will render the same file 10-15% faster than Intel’s i9 10920X with 12 cores however it is also over $500 more expensive.

 Choosing the right CPU therefore is a balance of rendering speed on the one hand and how valuable your time is on the other.
 Intel’s 10920X provides the best balance of value and rendering speed.
 If your time is valuable or you are constantly coming up against deadlines, a CPU with more cores will render your files more quickly and should pay for itself faster.
 That means the Intel i9 10980XE.